forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

       ```
    1. Save your `launch.json` file.
 Each project needs only one `launch.json` file, even if you work with multiple scratch orgs.
 This file lives in the project’s `.vscode` directory.

+> NOTE: There is an unofficial debugger extension that conflicts with ours: https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-debug.
+Disable that extension while using ours.

 ## Debug Your Code

 Nice job!
-You’ve set up the Apex Debugger.
+You’ve set up Apex Debugger.
 Now, set breakpoints and start a debugging session.
 Then, debug your code.

 To set a line breakpoint, open a `.cls` or `.trigger` file and click the column to the left of the line numbers.
 Active breakpoints are red.
 Inactive breakpoints are grey.
 You can see a list of your breakpoints in the Breakpoints panel of the Debug view.